simmundi/soc-struct/documentation/data_model/pdyn15_v1_2_SNAPSHOT/model_pdyn15_v1_2_SNAPSHOT.md

 Replicants have a single attribute: `type`, which is an instance of the `ReplicantType` enum.

-Current set of replicant types:
+Current set of prefabTag types:

 - `CLERGY_HOUSE` - a house of the clergy (represented by a single housheold)
 - `NURSING_HOME` - a nursing home - emulated by a set of households, each representing a single "room"